Nokia C series (Cricket Wireless)

 The Nokia C series is a series of entry-level Android-powered Nokia-branded smartphones initially sold exclusively by Cricket Wireless.
 As of June 2020, the series consists only of the Nokia C5 Endi, which is a midrange smartphone, and the Nokia C2 Tava and Nokia C2 Tennen, which are entry-level smartphones.

 Nokia C2 Tava / Tennen

 The Nokia C2 Tava and Nokia C2 Tennen are two Android-powered Nokia-branded smartphones released by HMD Global.
 They were announced on May 29, 2020, alongside the Nokia C5 Endi.
 The devices were made exclusively for sale under agreement with Cricket Wireless.

 Specifications

 Software

 The Nokia C2 Tava and Nokia C2 Tennen were originally released with Android 10.

 Hardware

 The Nokia C2 Tava and Nokia C2 Tennen both run on the MediaTek Helio A22 System-on-Chip paired with 2 GB of RAM.
-Both phones are 9.1 mm thick and have a 5.45-inch HD+ IPS LCD display with thick bezels and a chin at the bottom.
+Both phones are 9.1 mm thick and have a 5.45-inch HD+ IPS LCD with thick bezels and a chin at the bottom.

 The Nokia C2 Tava and Nokia C2 Tennen differ only in the colour of the device; the Tava is sold exclusively in Tempered Blue, while the Tennen is sold in Steel colour.